chandevel/Clover/README.md

-# I'm not updating this branch unless features get added.
-You can find debug releases in the release tab.
+# This branch will only contain additional bugfixes as of 4/25/2019.
+No new features will be added.

 # Clover - imageboard browser for Android